Skip to main content

 We seek collaboration across all sectors to advance research to inspire and challenge our next generation of data scientists, cybersecurity professionals and AI specialists.

-There are several ways you can get involved
+There are several ways you can get involved:

 Student projects

-We can give you access to a large cohort of specialised graduates that are ideal candidates for positions in data science, cybersecurity and AI.
+We can give you access to a large cohort of specialised graduates who are ideal candidates for positions in data science, cybersecurity and AI.
 As a ”client”, you can propose projects using problems that are close to your core business.
 This will allow you to assess students in a realistic environment, so you can identify the most successful candidates for your needs and develop a better-equipped workforce for the future.

 Watch the following video for an overview of the project process that covers the basics.